HighCWu/EasyOCR/doc/API-en.md

     /**
     * Press the picture type, strain ratio clockwise angle scene cleanup identify the image content, the output to the specified file, the default file name: Photo of .txt
+    * toFile parameter is not specified, The default output to System.getProperty ("java.io.tmpdir") directory, file name: FromImageName.txt
 	*
-    * @param FromImage to identify pictures, support for String String path, File file object, FileInputStream input stream, and other overload
+    * @param FromImage to identify pictures, Support File String path; http://, ftp:// at the beginning of the URL string; File file object; InputStream input stream, a variety of sources overload
-    * @param ToFile save the contents of the file, toText parameter is not specified, the default output file name: Photo of .txt
+    * @param ToFile save the contents of the file, the default will automatically add the suffix .txt
     * @param ImageType image type, ImageType.NONE
     * @param AutoCleanImageWidthRatio directly specify the degree of magnification image width, after some pictures deformation recognition rate can be improved
     * @param AutoCleanImageHeightRatio directly specified height of the image magnification, after some pictures deformation recognition rate can be improved